bringyourownideas/silverstripe-composer-security-checker/README.md

 [SensioLabs Security Check Web service][1] and the [Security Advisories Database][2].

 *Because this module could expose information to an potential attacker the information doesn't get displayed!
 You need to take care of processing this information somehow!
-E.g. using the SilverStripe maintenance module*
+E.g. using the [SilverStripe Maintenance module](https://github.com/FriendsOfSilverStripe/silverstripe-maintenance)*

 **Recommendation is to only install this as dev dependency!**